 Students must not mark on school furniture, walls, ceilings, floors, equipment, or tamper with fire alarms, fire extinguishers, or any electrical systems.
-Students who willfully destroy school property or create a safety hazard to themselves or others will be subject to school disciplinary measures.
+Students who willfully destroy school property or create a safety hazard to themselves or others will be subject to school disciplinary measures as well as be responsible to pay for the cost to repair/replace damage.
 Additionally, the individual may be referred to the proper law enforcement agency and issued a citation.